Sadalmelik-AT/3-column-preview-card/README.md

 }
 ```

-I add a transition porperty to make is move to the left smoothly
+I added a transition porperty to make it move to the left, the transition property is to make the movement smooth.

 This selector targets the pseudo-element and allows me to style it.
 I gave it a z-indez of -1 so the text can be seen.